 Musicians often have long lines stretching around the block for their short-running shops, but does that mean if an artist builds it, the shoppers will always come?
 The same applies to retailers.

 Check out companies like by REVEAL that have pop-ups with built-in analytics that help retailers experiment with different campaigns, locations, and more.
 Additionally, our Aurora sensor simplifies shopper behavior measurement with an all-in-one device built for the future of retail.
+Finally, this ebook by Sophelle Focus Reports dives deeper into retail pop-up shop critical success factors.

 Let us know where you’ll be popping up this year in the comments below.